ChitharaKarunasekera/DatabaseSystemsTutorials/README.md

 # DatabaseSystemsTutorials

-This repository contains the tutorial exercises
+This repository contains the tutorial exercises done throughout the Database Systems module